riscv/sail-riscv/CONTRIBUTING.md

 of the pull request can run.
 It is desirable that the pull request explains how it relates to the existing RISC-V architectural tests.

+When contributing a bug fix, it is often helpful to point to or quote the pertinent portion of the spec in the PR or the code when relevant.

 We recommend installing pre-commit hooks that ensure certain basic coding style issues can be detected and fixed before submitting the pull request.
 To set up these hooks, install [pre-commit](https://pre-commit.com)